 - be available to participate over the weekend (the program runs from 4:30pm Friday to 2:00pm Sunday)

-- have the support of their agency to participate in the program
+- have the support of their organisation to participate in the program

 - be prepared to undertake approximately two hours of pre-course work